runatlantis/atlantis/runatlantis.io/docs/custom-workflows.md

 The result of the executed command must have a fixed format:
 EnvVar1Name=value1,EnvVar2Name=value2,EnvVar3Name=value3

-The name-value pairs in the result are getting added as envinronment variables if success is true otherwise the workflow execution stops with error and the errorMessage is getting displayed.
+The name-value pairs in the result are added as environment variables if success is true otherwise the workflow execution stops with error and the errorMessage is getting displayed.

 ::: tip Notes
 * `multienv` `command`'s can use any of the built-in environment variables available